sivakreddy/Realtime-Ride-Sharing/README.md

 ## Engineering Challenge

 * Maps data Preperation: I used osmosis and osm2pgrouting for slicing and loading maps data into PostgreSQL
-* Driving distance calculation: I used dijkstra algorithm.
+* Driving distance calculation: I used dijkstra algorithm to minimise cost on the edge to get least driving distance
 * Matching Algorithm: Driver is matched based on least detour distance.
 * Processing huge data: NYC taxi dataset has 1.1 Billion trips.
+Data issues were explained in a section above.

 ## UI Output